Nit31/AliExpress_Price_Prediction/scripts/README.md

 ## Script Descriptions:

 * *`install_requirements.sh`:*  Installs all the necessary dependencies for the project.
 This script is usually the first one to run when setting up the project environment.
-* *`sample_data.sh`:*  Samples data from the original data source.
-This script is responsible for creating the sample datasets used in the project.
+* *`test_data.sh`:* Sample data from initial source.
+Runs data validation checks on the sampled data to ensure its integrity and quality.
-* *`test_data.sh`:* Runs data validation checks on the sampled data to ensure its integrity and quality.
+And version the sample using DVC.

 ## Usage: